Subsidiary: United Kingdom

 The broader definition of "subsidiary undertaking" is applied to the accounting provisions of the Companies Act 2006, while the definition of "subsidiary" is used for general purposes.

 Oceania

 In Oceania, the accounting standards defined the circumstances in which one entity controls another.
 In doing so, they largely abandoned the legal control concepts in favour of a definition that provides that "control" is "the capacity of an entity to dominate decision-making, directly or indirectly, in relation to the financial and operating policies of another entity so as to enable that other entity to operate with it in pursuing the objectives of the controlling entity".
 This definition was adapted in the Australian Corporations Act 2001: s 50AA.
-Furthermore, it can be a useful part of the company that allows every head of the company to apply new projects and latest rules.
+Furthermore, it can be a useful part of the company, allowing management to apply new projects and the latest rules.